apache/seatunnel/docs/en/connector-v2/source/kafka.md

 If true the consumer's offset will be periodically committed in the background.

-### kafka.* [string]
+### consumer.override.* [string]

 In addition to the above necessary parameters that must be specified by the `Kafka consumer` client, users can also specify multiple `consumer` client non-mandatory parameters, covering [all consumer parameters specified in the official Kafka document](https://kafka.apache.org/documentation.html#consumerconfigs).

-The way to specify parameters is to add the prefix `kafka.` to the original parameter name.
-For example, the way to specify `auto.offset.reset` is: `kafka.auto.offset.reset = latest` .
+The way to specify parameters is to add the prefix `consumer.override.` to the original parameter name.
+For example, the way to specify `auto.offset.reset` is: `consumer.override.auto.offset.reset = latest` .
 If these non-essential parameters are not specified, they will use the default values given in the official Kafka documentation.

 ### common-options